top of page

 Legal Basis

-1. Law Number 7 Year 1983 regarding Income Tax as lastly amended by Law Number 11 Year 2020 regarding Job Creation
+1. Law Number 7 Year 1983 regarding Income Tax as lastly amended by Law Number 7 Year 2021 regarding Harmonization of Tax Regulations

 2. Government Regulation Number 131 Year 2000 regarding Income Tax on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate as lastly amended by Government Regulation Number 123 Year 2015 regarding Amendment of Government Regulation Number 131 Year 2000 regarding Income Tax on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate

-6. Director General of Taxes Regulation Number PER-03/PJ/2020 regarding the Procedure of Issuance for Withholding of Income Tax Exemption on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate which has been Received or Obtained by Pension Funds whose Establishment has been Approved by the Minister of Finance or has Obtained Permission from the Financial Services Authority
+4. Director General of Taxes Regulation Number PER-03/PJ/2020 regarding Procedure for Issuing of Withholding Income Tax Exemption Letter on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate Received or Obtained by Pension Fund whose Establishment Has Been Authorized by the Minister of Finance or Has Obtained a Permit from the Financial Services Authority

 Contact Us